material-components/material-components-ios/howto/tutorial/README.md

 ~~~
 <!--</div>-->

-One final thing that is added is to add this viewController as the layoutDelegate.
-This allows
+One final thing that is added is to add this viewController as the
-us to listen for events when the header is resized.
-And we can implement a very simple way to
+layoutDelegate.
+This allows us to listen for events when the header is resized.
-update the header view contents when the layout is changed.
+And we can implement a simple way to update the header view contents when the
+layout is changed.

 <!--<div class="material-code-render" markdown="1">-->